Chao-Xi/jxazurebook/docs/az305/5az305_summary.md

 * **Develop apps intended for other Azure AD tenants (single-tenant or multi-tenant)**
 * **Develop white-labeled apps for consumers and customers (Azure AD B2C)**

-### Microsoft Entra ID - Access reviews
+### 1-13 Microsoft Entra ID - Access reviews

-Access reviews in **Microsoft Entra ID (Azure AD)** allow you to regularly review and manage access to resources in your organization.
+**Access reviews** in **Microsoft Entra ID (Azure AD)** allow you to **regularly review and manage access to resources in your organization.**

 * With access reviews, you can review who has access to resources and determine whether their access is still necessary.
 * Access reviews are useful in maintaining security and compliance by ensuring that only **authorized individuals have access to sensitive resources**

 Access reviews can be conducted for various types of resources, such as **applications, groups, and SharePoint Online sites**.